kx-Huang/ChatGPT-on-WeChat/README.md

 You can change whatever `OpenAI` Models you like to handle task at different capability, time-consumption and expense trade-off. (e.g. model with better capability costs more time to respond)

+**Currently, the latest `GPT-4o` model is up and running!**

-Since the latest `gpt-4` model is currently in a limited beta and only accessible to those who have been granted access, currently we use the `gpt-3.5-turbo` model as default.
-Of course, if you have the access to `gpt-4` API, you can just change the model to `gpt-4` without any other modification.
+~~Since the latest `gpt-4` model is currently in a limited beta and only accessible to those who have been granted access, currently we use the `gpt-3.5-turbo` model as default.
+Of course, if you have the access to `gpt-4` API, you can just change the model to `gpt-4` without any other modification.~~

 According to OpenAI doc,

+> GPT-4o (“o” for “omni”) is our most advanced model.
+It is multimodal (accepting text or image inputs and outputting text), and it has the same high intelligence as GPT-4 Turbo but is much more efficient—it generates text 2x faster and is 50% cheaper.
+Additionally, GPT-4o has the best vision and performance across non-English languages of any of our models.

-> GPT-3.5 models can understand and generate natural language or code.
-Our most capable and cost effective model in the GPT-3.5 family is `gpt-3.5-turbo` which has been optimized for chat but works well for traditional completions tasks as well.
+> ~~GPT-3.5 models can understand and generate natural language or code.
+Our most capable and cost effective model in the GPT-3.5 family is `gpt-3.5-turbo` which has been optimized for chat but works well for traditional completions tasks as well.~~

 Also, for the same model, we can configure dozens of parameter (e.g. answer randomness, maximum word limit...).
 For example, for the `temperature` field: